Inclusion and Diversity

 A Bowdoin education does not guarantee these skills, but it does impart a set of the tools necessary to bravely enter unfamiliar conditions with the confidence to deal effectively with ambiguity.

-Here you will find many examples of where diversity, inclusivity, and exploration support scholarly learning.
+Visit the Office of Inclusion and Diversity website for many examples where diversity, inclusivity, and exploration support scholarly learning.

 - Report on Diversity and Inclusion (May 4, 2016)